-A break, then NBA Finals: Warriors eager for some time off
+A break: Warriors get another long break before NBA Finals

 The Warriors clinched the series in Portland without Kevin Durant, DeMarcus Cousins and Andre Iguodala — all sidelined by injuries.
 There’s no way of knowing yet if Durant and Cousins will be back in time for the finals, either.
 Plenty of other Warriors are dealing with bumps and bruises as well.

-Accruing rust is always a major concern during these days without games, but the Warriors surely feel the obvious advantage — rest — outweighs any drawbacks right now — especially after they were stretched to seven games by Houston last year in the West finals and only had two days off before the NBA Finals.
+Accruing rust is always a major concern during days without games, but the Warriors surely feel the obvious advantage — rest — outweighs any drawbacks right now — especially after they were stretched to seven games by Houston last year in the West finals and only had two days off before the NBA Finals.

 “We definitely want to get our guys healthy,” Warriors forward Draymond Green said.
 “We need to get Andre back healthy, DeMarcus and Kevin.
 We need those guys going into the finals.
 That’s our hope, that we can get all three of those guys back moving forward.”

-Down by 17 with less than two minutes to play in the third quarter, the easiest thing for the Warriors would have been to let off the gas and try to clinch the series at Oracle Arena on Wednesday night.
+Down by 17 with less than two minutes to play in the third quarter at Portland, the easiest thing for the Warriors would have been to let off the gas and try to clinch the series at Oracle Arena on Wednesday night.

 “We could have said Game 5 was our game,” Warriors star Stephen Curry said.
 “But we saw how long that break was going to be and we wanted to take advantage of it.”